buildbarn/bonanza/docs/filesystem_merkletree.md

 The algorithm is recursive.
 When you ask it to calculate a merkle tree, you will end up getting back a Directory message.
 It's produced like this:
 - Produce a Leaves message for all immediate files & symlinks.
-- Produce a Directory message for each immediate directorie (by recursively calling into itself)
+- Produce a Directory message for each immediate directory (by recursively calling into itself)

 Then it starts building the Directory message that will end up being the result.
 Now we need to decide which of the messages above we inline in the result, and which to externalize.
 We make a list of candidates to inline and call